 The mid-course meeting

-takes place about half-way through the course and at that meeting the student representatives and the teacher discuss how the course is progression so far and if the teacher should keep something in mind for the remainder of the course.
-The idea of the mid-course meeting is for the teacher to get an impression of how the course is perceived by the students, to be able to make minor changes already during the course.
-The teacher may structure the mid-course meeting as she/he sees fit, but there is a suggested agenda
+takes place about half-way through the course, at which the student representatives and the examiner discuss how the course progression is so far and if the teacher should keep something in mind during the rest of the course.
+The idea of the mid-course meeting is for the examiner to get an impression of how the course is perceived by the students and to be able to make minor changes already during the course.
+For the mid-course meeting there is a suggested agenda

 After the exam week (or sometimes already in the last study week), a course survey

 is sent to all course participants.
-As it is very important that we get as many response as possible to the survey, we are grateful is you as student representative help us remind the course participants about the importance to full our the survey.
+As it is very important that we get as many responses as possible to the survey, we are grateful if you as student representative help us to remind the course participants about the importance to fill out the survey.

 In the study period after the one where the course ended, you participate in the course board meeting

 .
-At the course board meeting, the teacher and the student representatives meet with a person representing the programme which owns the course (Head or Programme, Director of Studies or Education officer).
-The programme representative chairs the course board meeting and the expected outcome of the meeting is to, by discussing the result of the course survey, get a good overview of how the course has been perceived by the students, if something should be changed or developed for next time the course is given, and if something has worked especially well and should serve as an example for other courses.
+At the course board meeting, the examiner and the student representatives meet with a person representing the programme, which owns the course (Head or Programme, Director of Studies or Education officer).
+The programme representative chairs the course board meeting.
+The expected outcome of the meeting is to get a good overview of how the course has been perceived by the students, if something should be changed or developed for next time the course is given, and if something has worked especially well and should serve as an example for other courses.
 Before the meeting, you will get the results of the course survey sent to you – please read it through before the meeting!
 If you want to know more about how a course board meeting is held, you may read our guidelines for course board meetings

 As a token of our appreciation, you will get a voucher of 200 SEK for participating in the course board meeting.
 The voucher can be used for literature and study related materials at Kokboken (campus Lindholmen) or Store (campus Johanneberg).
 The voucher should be ready for collection within three weeks after the course board meeting.
 You will get an e-mail when the voucher is ready for collection at Kokboken or Store.